JCVD (film): Production

 The concept for the film originated from a producer who had an agreement with Van Damme to play himself in a movie.
 The producer, knowing El Mechri was a Van Damme fan, asked him to review the original screenplay.
 The screenwriters had perceived Van Damme as merely a clown, but El Mechri felt that there was more to Van Damme than just what people knew from his big screen action-hero persona and TV antics.

 El Mechri, who was influenced by Jean-Luc Godard, offered to write a draft, and the producer asked if he would direct it as well.
 El Mechri agreed on the condition he could meet Van Damme first before starting the draft, so he would not waste six months on something that Van Damme might veto.
 El Mechri and Van Damme had dinner, where the idea of the bank heist and not knowing what has happened inside was pitched.
 Van Damme was thrilled with the concept.
 After watching El Mechri's previous film, Virgil, he immediately went to work with the French director.

 During Van Damme's six-minute, one-take monologue, he references past drug problems.
 In real life, Van Damme had troubles with cocaine during 1995, entering a month-long rehab program in 1996 but leaving after just one week.
 His performance in the movie, and the sequence in particular, were unanimously praised by critics and audiences as well as fellow actors like Nicolas Cage and Anna Kendrick.
 In addition, El Mechri stated that about 70% of the film was scripted, and the other 30% was improvised from the actors.
 Most of the ad-libs came from Van Damme.

 The Gaumont title sequence was altered for this film.
 The normal sequence has a silhouetted boy pulling a daisy from the ground, which floats to space to become the company logo.
 In this film, the boy is confronted by a silhouetted Van Damme, who attempts to take the daisy from him.
 When the boy resists, Van Damme does a roundhouse kick on him and kicks the daisy upwards, where it becomes the company logo.

-Troubled Credits

-Instead of "with the support of" & "Investors" in the final film, the text just says "ING Belgium, Casakafka Pictures, Tax Shelter.be, D'ieteren Mail Packard Bell, Peintures Levis, Lunettes Bollé, LC Diffusion, La Manufacture JC Decaux, Sip Well, Maison Pannier, Les Jouets Broze, Le Soir Magazine, Taxis Verts" & the logos like "ING", "Casa Kafka Pictures", "Taxshelter.be", "D'ieteren Mail", "Levis", "Les Jouets Broze" & "Le Soir Magazine" is at the bottom of the text.